Montreal is a beautiful diverse well- located city

 Montreal is not that old but has a European cachet that offers a distinctive charm.
 Is it the French accent, the cobblestone streets, the castle-like architecture, its diversity or the colorful festival that makes it so special, everyone has its penchant.

-There are many things to see in Montreal that you will have to select and it will be conditional to the time of the year that you visit.
+There are many things to see in Montreal that you will have to select and it will be conditional on the time of the year that you visit.

-For sure, the Vieux Montreal (Old Montreal) is an absolute most place to visit.
-Its cobblestone streets, historical buildings, the architectures and museums makes it a nice place to even just walk around.
+For sure, the Vieux Montreal (Old Montreal) is the absolute most place to visit.
+Its cobblestone streets, historical buildings, the architecture and museums make it a nice place to even just walk around.

 For years, the navigable river allowed Montreal to have an envious place in the trading and railway industries.
 Canals were built to help boats access the region.
 The Canal Lachine is an example of a bypass and offers today a nice bike path and walkways.

-Montreal hosted some international events that made the difference in the recognition and the development of the city.
+Montreal hosted some international events that made a difference in the recognition and the development of the city.

-The 1967 Expo (World’s Fair) which commemorate the 100th anniversary of the Canadian confederation, expedited the completion of the underground metro system, an advance modern habitation was build and is still distinctive, new man-made island was created and the Biosphere was built.
+The 1967 Expo (World’s Fair) which commemorates the 100th anniversary of the Canadian confederation, expedited the completion of the underground metro system, an advanced modern habitation was built and is still distinctive, a new man-made island was created and the Biosphere was built.

-The second event was the Montreal 1976 summer Olympic was an expensive event/ financial fiasco but unique stadium, infrastructure and upgraded sport installations served for years after.
+The second event was the Montreal 1976 summer Olympic was an expensive event/ financial fiasco but a unique stadium, infrastructure and upgraded sports installations served for years after.

 Something fun about the metropole, the underground system connecting the metro to shops, offices, restaurants and skyscrapers is nice on cold winter days.

-A rule in the city is skyscraper can’t be higher than the Mont Royal.
-So some of the tallest building in Montreal includes: Place Ville-Marie, the IBM-Marathon Building, le 1000 de la Gauchetiere, the Montreal Trust just to name a few.
+A rule in the city is skyscrapers can’t be higher than the Mont-Royal.
+So some of the tallest buildings in Montreal include Place Ville-Marie, the IBM-Marathon Building, le 1000 de la Gauchetiere, the Montreal Trust just to name a few.

 Montreal is also known for colorful festivals: Just for Laughs Festival, the International Jazz Festival and the Francofolies (focused on French music).
 The Quartier des Spectacles has improved and offers a nice summer way to enjoy the city.
-Outdoor events occurs here and there for the entertainment.
+Outdoor events occur here and there for entertainment.

 Like most major cities, pleasant neighbourhoods offer a different taste of Montreal.
-La petite Italie (little Italy) propose good Italian restaurants options.
+La petite Italie (little Italy) proposes good Italian restaurants options.
 The Plateau is a trendy area where parks and cafes are busy.
-The Chinese square is clearly define with the lion gates and Outremont welcomes a large Jewish Hasidic community.
+The Chinese square is clearly defined with the lion gates and Outremont welcomes a large Jewish Hasidic community.

 If you stroll around Montreal you will notice a distinctive residential aspect, its staircases.
-Straight or curvy or spiral the outdoor staircases are a unique features in an environment that is subject to be hazardous conditions, I will do a special blog on this topic.
-While the two, three-story town houses offers multi-lodging options or a single family house are far to be redundant.
+Straight or curvy or spiral outdoor staircases are unique features in an environment that is subject to be hazardous conditions, I will do a special blog on this topic.
+While the two, three-story townhouses offer multi-lodging options or a single-family house are far to be redundant.
 They all have their special touch.

 If you are looking for some impressive housings within the city, direct yourself to Westmont and Outremont where some wealthiest wallets have established their property.

-Another fun activities is to visit the markets.
+Another fun activity is to visit the markets.
 They are colorful and full of fresh and delicious treats.
 A great place to find an eatable gift or flowers.
-The Marche Jean-Talon and Atwater are the ones that come in mind.
+The Marche Jean-Talon, Maisonneuve and Atwater are the ones that come to mind.
 They are open daily.
 It is a place to meet farmers and buy directly from them.
 Of course, there is more variety in the summer months.

-When visiting you will encounter a series a public art everywhere in the city.
+When visiting you will encounter a series of public art everywhere in the city.
 Finding them is an inexpensive way to enjoy a city.

-If you are traveling for partying, well I will be honest, my knowledge of the on this subject is obsolete.
-There are options, I used to have a great fun and meet great people but I believe these places are no longer in business.
+If you are traveling for partying, well I will be honest, my knowledge of this subject is obsolete.
+There are options, I used to have great fun and meet amazing people but I believe these places are no longer in business.

 It is true, the climate of the city gives it a bit of a challenge.
 Montreal has warm hot summer and cold snowy winters.
-Ice storm, snow storm occurs every year making your way in car can be puzzling and even frustrating.
-Depending the time you choose to visit will directly affect the options available.
+Ice storm, snowstorm occurs every year making your way in the car can be puzzling and even frustrating.
+Depending on the time you choose to visit will directly affect the options available.

-To me, Montreal should definitely be on your bucket list of place to visit.
+To me, Montreal should definitely be on your bucket list of places to visit.